Stephen Caffrey (actor)

-Not to be mistaken for Stephen Caffrey, an Irish footballer.

 Stephen Edwin Caffrey (born September 27, 1959, Cleveland, Ohio) is an American television, film and stage actor.

+Early life

 He is the fifth of seven children born to an Irish-American family in Cleveland.

-At the age of 17, he and his family permanently settled in Grand Rapids, MI.
+At the age of 17, he and his family permanently settled in Grand Rapids, Michigan.
 Steven pursued an acting career after graduation and with a close knit group of acting friends, he founded the Immediate Theatre in Chicago.